Sytm/drone-env-parser/README.md

 ```
 PLUGIN_A_LIST=element 1,element 2,element 3
 ```
-So if you enable splitOnComma (which is enabled by default) it will split every top level string at every comma.
-A side effect of this is, that every top level string will be a array.
+So if you enable splitOnComma (which is disabled by default) it will split every top level string at every comma.
+A side effect of this is, that every top level string will be an array.

-If this behaviour is not desired, you can disable it by setting `splitOnComma: false`.
+If this behaviour is desired, you can enable it by setting `splitOnComma: true`.

 ## Making names lowercase